Mumindalen (TV series): Home media

 The series was released to VHS and DVD on 26 October 2005.
-Prior to that, it was screened in Iceland in 1993 becoming the very first imported series of any Jóladagatal Sjónvarpsins, as there wouldn’t be another import from another country in Jóladagatal Sjónvarpsins ever again until 2001.
+Prior to that, it was screened in Denmark in 1980, Finland in 1983 & 1994, and Iceland in 1993, the later, becoming the very first imported series of any Jóladagatal Sjónvarpsins, as there wouldn’t be another import from another country in Jóladagatal Sjónvarpsins ever again until 2001.
 Since 2010, it became a trend in recent years ever since.